hi, i'm mitchell

 Software Engineer I

--At Epion Health, I'm fortunate enough to work with an amazingly talented and passionate team that's building out Epion's patient access, check-in, and telehealth solutions.
+-At Epion Health, I was fortunate enough to work with an amazingly talented and passionate team that built out Epion's patient access, check-in, and telehealth solutions.

 What's Next?